benoit-liquet/COMBSS-GLM-R/README.md

 ## Overview

-Best subset selection — finding the optimal subset of *k* predictors that maximises the likelihood — is fundamental for interpretable and parsimonious statistical modelling, but is NP-hard in general.
-COMBSS overcomes this computational barrier by reformulating the discrete combinatorial problem as a continuous optimisation over the hypercube [0,1]^p via a Boolean relaxation, and solving it using a Frank–Wolfe homotopy algorithm.
+Best subset selection, finding the optimal subset of *k* predictors that maximises the likelihood, is fundamental for interpretable and parsimonious statistical modelling, but is NP-hard in general.
+COMBSS overcomes this computational barrier by reformulating the discrete combinatorial problem as a continuous optimisation over the hypercube $[0,1]^p$ via a Boolean relaxation, and solving it using a Frank–Wolfe homotopy algorithm.

 The key innovation of this implementation is the use of **Danskin's envelope